reticivis-net/evergreen/README.md

-# Evergreen New Tab for Chrome
+# Evergreen New Tab

-## A minimalistic, functional, and beautiful new tab extension for Chrome
+## A minimalistic, functional, and beautiful new tab extension

 https://chrome.google.com/webstore/detail/evergreen-new-tab/hidneipdiamkkokccepfbfchfdhlipmn